DirectMessagingTechnologies/docs-web/docs/apps/googext_overview.md

 ### Settings Panel

 The Settings panel is accessed through the `Settings` option in the `Extensions -> DMT Creator Data` dropdown.
-This is a basic but informative UI sidebar that shows you the managing user for the DMT Creator Data extension in the Google Sheets document you are operating in.
+This is a basic but informative UI sidebar that shows you the managing user for the DMT Creator Data extension in the Google Sheets™ document you are operating in.